 Saluda is slow and quiet, especially in the winter off season when some shops have limited hours or are closed altogether due to reduced tourist traffic.
 But you’ll find plenty to keep you busy for a weekend.
 Main Street has a handful of gift shops, restaurants and unique old general stores as well as a bakery, coffee shop and craft beer bar.
 There are also nearby hiking trails, zip lines and tubing adventures.

 We stayed at The Hilltop House, a gorgeous Airbnb rental courtesy of the property’s very generous Agenda-reading owners.
-Although we had planned to travel alone, my husband and I loved the house so much we immediately invited my brother and his family to come join us when we walked in the door.
+Although we had planned to travel alone, we loved the house so much we immediately invited my brother and his family to come join us when we walked in the door.